 The award is intended to recognize academic achievement and superior research accomplishments showing significant potential to develop an outstanding research career.
 The award honours Dr Hans Laurits Jensen for helping young scientists in establishing their scientific career.

 The award comprises a fellowship for spending at least half a year in an outstanding research laboratory chosen by the student.
 The maximum award amounts to EUR 10,000.

 Outstanding European students of microbiology at the final stages of their PhD studies, or those who received their PhD-degree less than three years from the application deadline may apply.
-Applicants should be less than 36 years old at the time of the application deadline.

 The award will, in principle, be given once every two years.
 The awardee will be announced during the FEMS Congress.

 Interested candidates are asked to submit their application to the Convenor of the Awards Board (FEMS President) via the FEMS Business Office.

 The deadline for the receipt of applications is 1 March of the year preceding the FEMS Congress year (e.g. 2020, 2022….).